digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

-Upgradable packages are also subject to :ref:`package vetting restrictions <package_vetting>`: in order to be able to use a package in Daml transactions with smart contract upgrading, it needs to be vetted by all participants informed about the transaction.
-This applies both for the packages used for creating the contracts and for the target packages.
+Upgradable packages are also subject to :ref:`package vetting restrictions <package_vetting>`: in to be able to use a package in Daml transactions with smart contract upgrading, it must be vetted by all participants informed about the transaction.
+This applies to both the packages used for creating the contracts and the target packages.

 **Note:** Package vetting is enabled by default on DAR upload operations.